Comment mettre des caractères autres que des lettres dans les noms de commande ?

 \newcommand{\culVIIIr}{Goodbye!}

-which rather spoils the intent of the joke implicit in the example \cul8r
+which rather spoils the intent of the joke implicit in the example \cul8r!

 Source: Non-letters in macro names